WaiveCar/Waivecar/src/views/site/faq.md

 Yes!
 No need for an extensive cleaning, but make sure all your belongings are out of the car and clean up any trash you may leave.
 If you leave a mess, there could be a cleaning fee!

 ### Do I need to charge the car before I end my ride?
 Nope!
 Follow the rules above.
-If the car is under 25 miles charged, simply return it at the HQ!
+If the car is under 25 miles charged, simply return it to 2102 Pico in Santa Monica.

+<aside>The gates at our lot never close and WaiveCars can be returned at any hour at any charge there.
+Please tidely park the car so others can access the lot.</aside>

 ### <a name="fees"></a>Fees